th-rtyf-re/chess-dip/docs/RULES.md

 Pawns can also attack en passant, not only against pawns moving in the opposite direction, but also opponent pawns moving in the same direction.
 For en passant to be possible, the following conditions must hold:

 - There must be a pawn that moves forwards two squares on the previous phase: call this the passed pawn.
-- An opponent pawn can currently attack the intermediate square of the two-square move.
+- A different power's pawn can currently attack the intermediate square of the two-square move.

 For example, consider the following orders from the previous phase: